KingCyb0rg/KingCyb0rg/README.md

-### Hi there 👋
+### Hi there, I'm Morzel Chambers👋

+I'm a senior Computer Science undergraduate student at Florida Polytechnic University!
+I focus mainly on mobile application development.

 <!--
 **KingCyb0rg/KingCyb0rg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on my capstone project and a few personal projects
+- 🌱 I’m currently learning Rust, Kotlin, and Django
+- 📫 How to reach me: [chambers.morzel@gmail.com]
+- 😄 Pronouns: he/him
+- ⚡ Fun fact: I love playing RPGs and doing voice impressions!

+My Tech Stack:

+C/C++, Java, Kotlin, Python, Bash, HTML, JavaScript,